How to Cross the Mexico-Guatemala Border by Bus

 9 hr bus rides…yay

-It wasn’t until our second last night that my friend and I, after chatting with other hostel guests about their plans, decided to book the land crossing.
-A receptionist who had done the trip in reverse was very convincing, so on a whim, we booked the tickets.
+It wasn’t until our last night that my friend and I, after chatting with other hostel guests about their plans, decided to book the land crossing.
+A receptionist who had done the trip in reverse was very convincing, so we booked the tickets.
 I planned to head down solo first and wait for my friends in Flores.

 The reason we did it this way was a bit complicated, while I was staying in Bacalar with one friend, his plan was to head back up to Tulum to meet another friend who had just arrived in Mexico.
 Since I had already been to Tulum, I chose to head south solo instead, to avoid the back-and-forth trip.